Follow these step by step instructions to set up parental controls on Samsung devices.

 Those rules, and what you’re doing to put them in place, should be completely clear.
 Family contracts, written rules, and discussions about why the rules are in place will be important.
 If kids understand what you’re worried about, they’re more likely to consider their behavior.
 Parental control apps are, in the end, just a way to enforce the rules.
 The best way to make sure kids develop safe and healthy relationships with their screens and the people they meet using them is with open communication and understanding.

-This setting won’t affect any content on your children’s devices before you implemented the settings.
+This setting won’t affect any content added to your children’s devices before you implement the settings.
 Also, it won’t filter the content of apps, such as messaging apps, or allow you to set any device restrictions beyond app downloading and in-app purchases.

 It’s also important to know that these settings are not automatically uploaded to the apps you allow to be downloaded.
 While Google Play will block in-app purchases on any app, you’ll need to set parental settings on each new app you allow your kids to download.
 It’s advisable to download apps like YouTube Kids and delete the “full” versions of these apps before you reconfigure Google Play.
 Here’s what to do.